Sisterly Feelings: Facts

 • The play originally went through several titles changes before arriving at Sisterly Feelings; notes held in archive suggest other options included Like A Sister, As A Sister and Sisterly Touches.

 • It is the first of Alan Ayckbourn's 'chance' plays; plays which have a random element in them.
-Other 'chance' plays include It Could Be Any One Of Us and Mr A's Amazing Maze Plays.
+Other 'chance' plays include It Could Be Any One Of Us, Roundelay and Mr A's Amazing Maze Plays.
 Intimate Exchanges is often incorrectly assumed to be a 'chance' play, but although it deals with choice and has 16 different permutations depending on decisions made within the play, the choices are not made live and are pre-determined before performance.

 • Alan Ayckbourn apparently had the idea for a play which involved different choices within its structure as early as 1973 when he was writing The Norman Conquests.